 PILATES: 121 with Joanna Michaelides are 55 minutes, with Jo Day are 30 minutes.

 Do I need to bring anything with me?

 You can bring leggings/shorts with you.
 If you are on a number of medications then please bring your prescription with you.
 If you have running trainers and/or insoles which have been prescribed, please also bring these with you.
 If you have had any MRIs or Xrays then please email over the reports before your appointment to firstname.lastname@example.org.

 Do you allow children to accompany adults coming for appointments?

-When all restrictions are lifted, and life goes back to normal again we will implement our previous guidance which is…… As parents ourselves, we appreciate how hard it can be to get childcare, so if you need to bring children along this is always fine, We have a toy box in the room.
+As parents ourselves, we appreciate how hard it can be to get childcare, so if you need to bring children along this is always fine, but may be preferable if you come alone.
 Please try to bring something to keep the child entertained where possible.
 If you have a buggy, it can be left downstairs in the corridor by the stairs, we do have to state that everything is left at your own risk.
 We also have a waiting room so older children are more than welcome to stay in here.

 Do you have a cancellations policy?

 Yes we do, this is 48 hours.
 Please can you inform us if you need to cancel or move your appointment by email email@example.com or call 01727 400425.
 We may charge up to 100% of the appointment cost if we do not receive 48 hours notice as it often means that we cannot fill the slot.